cvs-health/testaro/README.md

 ## Origin

 Testaro is derived from [Autotest](https://github.com/jrpool/autotest), which in turn is derived from accessibility test investigations beginning in 2018.

 Testaro omits some functionalities of Autotest, such as:
 - tests producing results intended to be human-inspected
+- previous versions of scoring algorithms
+- file operations for score aggregation, report revision, and HTML reports
+- a web user interface

+## Origin

+Work on the custom tests in this package began in 2017, and work on the multi-package federation that Testaro implements began in early 2018.
+These two aspects were combined into the [Autotest](https://github.com/jrpool/autotest) package in early 2021 and into this more limited-purpose package, Testaro, in January 2022.

+Testaro omits some functionalities of Autotest, such as:
+- tests producing results intended to be human-inspected